Texas–Texas Tech football rivalry

 The Texas–Texas Tech football rivalry is an American college football rivalry between the Texas Longhorns and the Texas Tech Red Raiders.
-The winner of this gaunlet receives the other universitys' chancellor's sterling silver boot spurs which is what the name of the rivalry is named after.
-The Battle For The Chancellor's Spurs has been played uninterrupted since the 1960 college football season.
+The winner of this gauntlet receives the other university's chancellor's sterling silver boot spurs which is what the name of the rivalry is named after.
+The Battle For The Chancellor's Spurs was played uninterrupted between the 1960 to 2023 college football seasons.
 After Texas has joined the SEC, the future of this game remains uncertain.

 Chancellor's Spurs

 The Chancellor's Spurs is the trophy awarded to the winner of the game.
 The trophy is a set of spurs exchanged between the chancellors of the University of Texas System and Texas Tech University System.
 The teams first played during the 1928 season and have played annually since 1960 when Texas Tech began participating in the Southwest Conference.
 The tradition of a "traveling trophy" between the two universities began during the 1996 season when, for the first time, both universities' administration included a chancellor position; the Texas Tech University System was established and the system's first chancellor, John T. Montford, started the exchange of the Chancellor's Spurs between the two universities.
 The 46th meeting between the teams marked the first game the winner would receive the Chancellor's Spurs.
 The spurs are gold and silver and engraved with Texas Tech's Double T and Texas' interlocking UT logo.